Doubts About Security at GOP Convention May Doom the Event

-The Sheriff of Duval County, Mike Williams, is casting doubt on the prospects of holding any kind of a Republican convention in Jacksonville, FL next month, saying he can’t provide security for the event due to “a lack of clear plans, adequate funding and enough law enforcement officers.”
+The sheriff of Duval County, Fla., Mike Williams, is casting doubt on the prospects of holding any kind of a Republican convention in Jacksonville next month, saying he can’t provide security for the event due to “a lack of clear plans, adequate funding and enough law enforcement officers.”

 “As we’re talking today, we are still not close to having some kind of plan that we can work with that makes me comfortable that we’re going to keep that event and the community safe,” he said.